This post may contain affiliate links.

 An Airbnb Apartment in Krabi

 Our AirBnb appartment was also good, this was a modern, clean twin room with kitchenette and balcony in a complex with a very good pool and gym.
 Airbnb seems to have plenty to offer in Krabi.
-If you sign up using this link you’ll receive credits to use against your booking, around $40.
 That could easily pay for your first night or two in Krabi.

 We were not paid to produce favourable reviews, all opinions are our own.